dead-claudia/http-response-bundles/README.md

 Structure:

 - 32-bit magic `\0htb`
-- LEB128 version ID, initially 0
+- 32-bit version ID, initially 0
+- 32-bit random XOR masking key, applied to everything after main document offset
+    - This is to prevent middleboxes from "sensing" this as an HTML response and mangling it.
+    - This is to prevent bad plugins from seeing a stray `%PDF` and mangling the bundel.
-- LEB128 template count
+- 16-bit unsigned template count
+- 16-bit unsigned main document offset (for bundling and page fetching)
 - Sequence of request/response template size infos:
-    - LEB128 request header pattern length
+    - 16-bit unsigned request header pattern length
-    - LEB128 response header length
+    - 16-bit unsigned response header length
-    - LEB128 body length
+    - 32-bit unsigned body length
 - Sequence of request header pattern HPACKs
+    - These must *not* include any `:scheme` or `:authority` pseudo-header.
 - Sequence of response header HPACKs
     - These must *not* include any `Content-Length`.
 That is implicit in the template response size.
 - Sequence of response bodies